f-dangel/backpack/docs_src/rtd/good-to-know.rst

   sadly means that BackPACK can't compute the individual gradients or second-order information of an L2-regularized loss or architectures that use parameters multiple times.
+- **Some exotic hyperparameters are not fully supported:** Feature requests on the repository are welcome.